30 Security Awareness Training Topics For 2025

 In this training, the essential aspects of secure software development are covered, including:

-• What is a secure software development?
+• What is secure software development?
 Secure coding practices involve validating user input and implementing secure authentication, password and session management, and access controls.

 • What is Threat Modelling in application development?
 Threat Modelling identifies potential threats, vulnerabilities, and risks at the beginning of app development, including hacker attacks, website weaknesses, and their impact.